 Noise Measurement Processing

 Noise measurements are recorded during each data-take as part of the initial and final internal calibration packet.
 Noise measurements are recorded separately for each beam by switching off the TX signal for a sufficient number of TX pulses.
+In addition, noise-equivalent measurements are represented by the travelling echoes after each interleaved calibration sequence all along the data-take.
 The noise level is computed as the mean power of the available noise packets for each beam.

 In this equation, M is the number of noise packets and N is the number of samples.